 The frequency response consistency is sub-par.
 Their bass delivery is relatively consistent across our human subjects, except for the one who wears glasses.
 The maximum deviation at 20Hz is about 9dB.
 So if you have a lot of hair between the headphones and your ear, or have glasses that are not flush to your temple, then you may experience a noticeable drop in bass.
 In the treble range, we measured more than 7dB of deviation in response at 3.5kHz, which is not good and noticeable.

 The imaging performance of the SteelSeries Arctis 7 2019 Edition is good.
 Their weighted group delay is at 0.61, which is decent.
 The GD graph shows that most of the group delay is below the audibility threshold but slightly surpasses it around 40Hz.
 However, this won’t be audible for most users.
 Also, we measured some mismatch in amplitude, frequency, and phase between the L and R drivers, which is noticeable.
 Additionally, there are a few online reports of people saying that both drivers don’t perform the same way and the stereo image is slightly skewed.
-These results are only valid for our unit, and yours may perform differently, but this might show a flaw in manufacturing tolerance.
+These results are only valid for our unit, and yours may perform differently, but this might show poor quality control.

 The soundstage is fair.
 Although the SteelSeries Arctis 7 2019 show a lot of pinna activation, which suggests a relatively large soundstage, the shape of its PRTF doesn't follow our reference's very accurately.
 This could mean that the soundstage, although large, may be perceived to be a bit unnatural and inside the head.
 Also, since they have a closed-back enclosure, their soundstage may not feel as open as that of open-back headphones.